vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

 done
 ```

-When running the accessibility checks, I loop through the URLS and then pipe the result in to a folder named “accessibility” and a file named the URL.
+Loop through the <acronym title="Uniform Resource Locator">URL</acronym>s and then pipe the accessibility reports in to a folder named “accessibility” and a file named the <acronym title="Uniform Resource Locator">URL</acronym>.

 ```
 # Pa11y accesibility checks